-Just to have it really all on one page, here the whole movement, starting from basic stance: The right hand with the knife goes back with a natural movement, until the elbow is on a level with the shoulder (in the picture below, the elbow is not high enough!).
+Just to have it really all on one page, here are the instructions for the whole movement, starting from basic stance: The right hand with the knife goes back with a natural movement, until the elbow is on a level with the shoulder (in the picture below, the elbow is not high enough!).
 The blade points to the sky, the hand is a little behind your back.
 Now you can begin the smooth movement: The hand swings towards the target, arm and shoulder do extend (the branch is far away).
 The knife glides out of your hand as it points exactly to your target point.
 Do continue the forward movement; It is called the follow through.
 You can see the whole motion in a special picture sequence.

 To get a right-angled stick (or at least some stick), read the training-section of this manual.
 Please change the distance to the target only in steps of at most 10cm!
 Don`t forget to update your distance mark accordingly.